 Future outlook: The tribe thrived on tourism dollars but recent unrest has reduced visitors and poor crop harvests are making life much harder.

 Location: Chimbu Province, Papua New Guinea

 It may be a look we're familiar with, but this tribe’s skeleton dances originated to intimidate enemy tribes in what is a hotly-contested and highly-territorial country.
-They are so remote that little is known about their real lives, but it is understood they live in a temperate climate in rugged mountain valleys between 1,600 and 2,400m, traditionally in male-female segregated houses but increasingly sharing as families.
+They are so remote that little is known about their real lives, but it is understood they live in a temperate climate in rugged mountain valleys between 5,200 and 7,800 feet, traditionally in male/female segregated houses but increasingly sharing as families.

-Future outlook: Slowly increasing tourism interaction means dances are starting to be done more as shows by community-integrated people, than by the more remote in a traditional setting.
+Future outlook: Slowly increasing tourist interaction means dances are starting to be done more as shows by community-integrated people, rather than by the more remote in a traditional setting.

 Location: Yamal Peninsula, Siberia

-This group of around 10,000 nomads are pretty hardy – they move 300,000 reindeer on a 1,100km migration around an area one-and-a-half times the size of France, in temperatures down to minus 50 degrees Celsius.
-They travel on sledges anointed with freshly-slaughtered reindeer blood, in trains that stretch up to 8km long.
-Despite discovery of oil and gas reserves in the 1970s, they are adapting well to increasing contact with the outside world.
+This group of around 10,000 nomads are pretty hardy – they move 300,000 reindeer on a 680 mile migration around an area one-and-a-half times the size of France, in temperatures down to minus 58 degrees Fahrenheit.
+They travel on sledges anointed with freshly-slaughtered reindeer blood, in trains that stretch up to 5 miles long.
+Despite the discovery of oil and gas reserves in the 1970s, they are adapting well to increasing contact with the outside world.

 Future outlook: Bucking the trend of dwindling global nomadic groups, they are adapting to the social, political and natural change around them.

 Asaro mud men